 We have created an introduction to some of the most popular services provided by our Religious Studies Department, the Memorial University of Newfoundland, and the City of St. John's.
 Some of these services support academic life, but many of them support the rest of one's life, through activities like sports, the arts, or social relaxation.

 The Department of Religious Studies promotes not only study and research but also a friendly, social atmosphere.
-The department secretary, Mrs. Walsh, coordinates many of the department's activities from her office on the fifth floor, and everyone benefits from her expertise, efficiency and helpfulness.
+The department secretary, Annette Sullivan, coordinates many of the department's activities from her office on the fifth floor, and everyone benefits from her expertise, efficiency and helpfulness.
 The department has an active undergraduate society, which brings students together with each other, and with faculty, outside of class.
 Many of the upper-level courses are small-group seminars, which give students an opportunity to share ideas with each other as they specialize in topics that interest them.
-Fourth-year Honours students may apply to the neighboring QEII Library for a private, keyed study carrel as they write their honours essay.
+Fourth-year Honours students may apply to the neighboring QEII Library for a private study carrel as they write their honours essay.

 MUN has all of the services, clubs and societies that one would expect at a large Canadian university.
 It also offers some more exceptional services, such as the Faculty of Arts' Writing Centre.
 This free, drop-in service helps students with aspects of their writing such as grammar and organization.
 Graduate students may request a special graduate tutor for advice concerning their thesis proposals, theses and letters of application.